 The Royal College of Physicians (RCP) is another key player taking advantage of the newly coined Paddington Village area.
 They have announced the launch of their headquarters in an innovative building aptly named ‘The Spine’ which will see 23 million polygons on its exterior resemble skin cells and inside stairs resembling the human vertebrae.
-Inspired by elements of the human body, The Spine is set to bring Paddington Village alive.
+The Spine is set to bring Paddington Village alive.
 Rivalling construction masterpieces such as The Shard in London, this latest project by the RCP is certain to set the bar for future architectural landmarks.

 The Knowledge Quarter’s Paddington zone, described as mimicking the vibe of New York’s Greenwich Village, will have a hotel that provides substitute accommodation to lodgings right in the city centre.
 With 250 beds, guests can make the most out of the local amenities including the famous Everyman Theatre and Philharmonic Hall.